 Why Trust The Spruce Eats?

-Donna Currie is a cookbook author, food writer, and product tester for The Spruce Eats, and she personally tested one of the knives on this list.
+Donna Currie is a cookbook author, food writer, and product tester for The Spruce Eats, and she personally tested three of the knives on this list.
 While she's somewhat partial to Wusthof knives, her knife block is a hodgepodge of brands from crazy expensive ones like Shun to some that are dirt cheap.
 She recommends going with one that feels comfortable in your hand—it's all about personal preference.